asyncapi/website/markdown/blog/asyncapi-and-websocket.md

         additionalProperties: false
 ```

-By adding these bindings, users can connect once to the `/` address and use the same connection to join multiple rooms by simply updating the `roomId` query parameter.
+By adding these bindings, users can connect once to the `/` address and use the same connection to join multiple rooms by simply updating the `roomId` query parameter, which would look like this `/?roomId={roomId}`.
 This approach allows a single connection to be used across various chat rooms, making it ideal for chatting in multiple channels simultaneously.

 ### Step 9 - Bringing Everything together